 The number of naturalisations is declining rapidly since 2003, as the echo-effect of the large population inflows of the late 1980s and early 1990s - which was linked to the fall of the Iron Curtain and the demise of Yugoslavia - with the ensuing uptake of Austrian citizenship after 10 years of legal residence came to an end.
-In the course of the year 2014, 7,600 foreigners adopted the Austrian citizenship, i.e., 0.7 percent of all foreigners of the year 2014.
-This means that the naturalisation rate has remained stable for five consecutive years.
-The decline by 5.3 percentage points relative to 2003 is propelled by two forces - the reform of the citizenship law (2005), the end of the echo effect, and the enlargement of the European Union as formerly third country citizens (and now EU-Citizens) tended to adopt the Austrian citizenship in order to enjoy the advantages of EU-citizenship.
+In the course of the year 2016, 8,500 foreigners adopted the Austrian citizenship, almost the same as in 2015.
+This amounts to a naturalisation rate of 0.7 percent (naturalisations in % of foreign population), the same as 2015.
+This means that the naturalisation rate has remained stable for seven consecutive years.
+The decline by 5.3 percentage points relative to 2003 is propelled by two forces - the reform of the citizenship law (2005), the end of the echo effect, and the enlargement of the European Union - as long as the citizens of the now EU-Citizens were third country citizens they tended to adopt the Austrian citizenship in order to enjoy the advantages of EU-citizenship.
+This is no longer necessary, given EU-citizenship and with it full participation in citizenship rights.
+Accordingly, the largest numbers of naturalisations (50.8% in 2016) are from non-EU- European countries, including Turkey, followed by persons from Asia (21% in 2016).

-To acquire Austrian citizenship has become more difficult for immigrants with the reform 2005, e.g. because of the requirement, in case of marriage with an Austrian, 5 years of marriage and a minimum period of residence in Austria (6 years) as well as financial means to support oneself have to be proven.
+To acquire Austrian citizenship has become more difficult for third country immigrants with the reform 2005, e.g. because of the requirement, in case of marriage with an Austrian, 5 years of marriage and a minimum period of residence in Austria (6 years) as well as financial means to support oneself have to be proven.
 This is why the Expert Council on Integration to the Ministry of the Interior has proposed to promote take-up of Austrian citizenship by making naturalisation more readily accessible under certain conditions.
 The political debate was heated on this issue - in particular the linkage of preferential access to citizenship if civil engagement, e.g. participation in voluntary social work, could be proven.
 The reform of citizenship law passed the ministerial council in April 2013 and came into effect on August 1, 2013.
-The expert council contributed to the reform of the citizenship test, focusing on values rather than factual historic knowledge, and the implementation of a website on citizenship.
+The expert council contributed to the reform of the citizenship test41, focusing on values rather than factual historic knowledge, and the implementation of a website on citizenship42.
 The amendment to the citizenship law introduced a reduced waiting period for citizenship (from 10 to 6 years) if a high degree of 'integration', be it economic, social or cultural, can be proven.
-The law identifies good German language competence (at B2 level of the Common European Reference Framework for languages) together with a self-sufficient economic situation (no take-up of social assistance payments) as an indicator of integration.
-Should the German language proficiency be lower, proof of helping non-profit organisations which serve the community (e.g. the voluntary fire brigade, red-Cross or the Samaritans, to name only some) for three years also suffices or three years of work in education, health or social services or as an official of an interest group.
+The law identifies good German language competence (at B2 level of the Common European Reference Framework for languages) together with a self-sufficient economic situation (no take-up of social assistance payments) as an indicator of integrations which serve the community (e.g. the voluntary fire brigade, Red-Cross or the Samaritans, to name only some) for three years also suffices or three years of work in education, health or social services or as an official of an interest group.
 In order to facilitate the understanding of the Austrian codified value system a Reader (Rot-Weiss-Rot-Fibel 2013) on the Austrian values was developed, based on the constitution and civil law (focus on philosophy of Law).